ksinghal28/nt_i7_hgg_washu/README.md

-# Single-Cell RNA-Seq Analysis: T-Cell Clustering and Annotation with ADT
+# Single-Cell RNA-Seq Analysis: NT-I7, a long-acting interleukin-7, increases lymphocyte counts and induces CD8+ T cell clonotype expansion in patients with newly diagnosed high-grade gliomas

 This repository contains the analysis pipeline for single-cell RNA sequencing (scRNA-seq) data with antibody-derived tags (ADT) focusing on T-cell populations from a longitudinal IL-7 treatment study.
 The pipeline uses Seurat for preprocessing, clustering, and annotation, with SingleR for automated cell type identification and DSB for ADT denoising.